 - How might we adopt a culture of teamwork where everybody is trained to help everyone?
 How might this speed up, improve or change our customer experience?

-- What if our employees sought out customer contact (make eye contact, say hello, offer to help) instead of simply focusing on their jobs?
+- What if our employees sought out customer contact (make eye contact, say hello, offer to help) instead of merely focusing on their jobs?

 The name, Kevin Durant, drew me in.
-But it was the stunning team approach to the customer experience and the exquisitely prepared food that will bring me back.
+But it was the stunning team approach to the customer experience and the exquisitely prepared food that left me raving about the restaurant.

 Myra Golden is a customer experience keynote speaker and trainer who travels North America looking for great stories to share, and new ways to help her clients deliver the best possible customer experience.